 Discussion

-While, addressing the research question

-How can FIRMS fire data and the ACLED conflict data be used to identify and analyze the relationship between conflict induced fires and active in Sudan ?
+This study was set out to answer the following questions -

 How to identify conflict induced fires in Sudan by using FIRMS data and ACLED conflict data?

-Compare Panel data regression models and suggest best modelling approach for prediction of conflicts using FIRMS data.
+Compare panel data regression models and suggest best modelling approach for prediction of conflicts using FIRMS data.

-In the discussion section it’s important to understand that whether the research question has been answered.
+This study has demonstrated the use of remotely sensed FIRMS fire data and ground truth ACLED conflict to efficiently identify conflict induced fires in conflict zones of Sudan.
+The study used Google earth engine to create a geodata set in the form of a panel dataset covering the entire geography of Sudan in 20400 grids (50 km x 50 km each) with associated information on fires and conflicts occurring between 2000 and 2023 (24 years).

+Global coverage

+Coverage vast area coverage

+Remote areas

+Media restrictions

-This study showed how remote sensing data FIRMS and Google earth engine can be used effectively to monitor fire outbreaks in conflict zones like Sudan.
+and Google earth engine can be used effectively to monitor fire outbreaks in conflict zones like Sudan.
 It also discussed about how combining these two dataset one raster dataset FIRMS and the other vector ACLED can be used to identify conflict induced fires from the regular fires and the relationship between fires and conflict.
 The results clearly showed that by calculating a threshold value of z-score.
 An empirical value is selected based on the higher side of threshold whether fires are conflict or no conflicts.

 Therefore, with FIRMS fire data and ACLED conflict data a real-time monitoring system which can be build which can work similar to Sondre’s Ukraine Fire Model which uses statistical techniques from machine learning and publicly available data on temperature anomalies to detect war events.